OpenDyslexic

-OpenDyslexic is a free typeface and font designed to mitigate some of the common reading errors caused by dyslexia.
+OpenDyslexic is a free typeface and font intended to mitigate some of the common reading errors caused by dyslexia.
 The typeface was created by Abbie Gonzalez, who released it through an open-source license.

-Like many dyslexia-intervention typefaces, most notably Dyslexie, OpenDyslexic adds to dyslexia research and is a reading aid.
+Like many dyslexia-intervention typefaces, most notably Dyslexie, OpenDyslexic and is intended as a reading aid.
 It is not a cure for dyslexia.
 The typeface includes regular, bold, italic, bold-italic, and monospaced font styles.
 The benefit has been questioned in scientific studies.

 In 2012, Gonzalez explained their motivation to the BBC: "I had seen similar fonts, but at the time they were completely unaffordable and so impractical as far as costs go."

 Integration

 The typeface is an optional choice on many websites and formats, including Wikipedia, (Note: In the Wikipedia skin introduced in 2023, OpenDyslexic can be used by clicking the "n languages" button in the upper-right of the page, clicking the gear icon, clicking the "Fonts" button, checking the "Download fonts when needed" box, and selecting "OpenDyslexic".)
 Instapaper, Kobo eReader, Amazon Kindle Paperwhite, a few children's books, and at least one imprint of classic literature.

 There is also a Google Chrome extension available, which was developed by Abbie Gonzalez and Robert James Gabriel.
 It is also part of the "dyslexia-friendly mode" in Oswald Foundation's web accessibility products.